Technology:

 PILOT

-Transformed to test site for R&D
+Technology verification and transformed to test site for R&D.

 • 2022